EliotKhachi/publicZk/202305300022/README.md

 # Clock Bus

-The clock bus is a wire that is simply pulled high and low in a continuous fashion to set a clock speed, typically done by the transmitter.
-Each time the transmitter pulls the line high and then low is one cycle.
+The clock bus is a wire that is simply pulled high and low in a continuous fashion to set a clock speed, typically done by the master device.
+Each time the master pulls the line high and then low is one cycle.

 # 5 modes of clock speed:
 1. **Standard-Mode** (Sm): 100 kbit/s